omasaya/omasaya.github.io/essays/Ongoing-Path.md

 Going into this degree, I became fascinated by how programming is implemented into most of the things we use today.
 It is definitely a surreal experience to think that I grew up playing video games or browsing the web and to think that this was all programmed by someone in this world with the understanding I have now about coding.

-Although I haven't discovered all the possibilities with the Computer Science field, I have an interest towards Software Engineering and Web Development.
+Although I haven't discovered all the possibilities in the Computer Science field, I have an interest in Software Engineering and Web Development.
 I hear that these are big fields with tons of opportunities which means there are a lot more things to discover.
 More recently, I developed an interest in Machine learning and it’s interesting how wide this field stretches out to.

 <img width="200px" class="rounded float-end pe-1" src="../img/man.png">